Originally posted on August 31, 2021 @ 11:06 am

 It is very easy to become complacent in this part of the world where I stay.
 Many issues come up that make it discouraging to fight for the future.
 These are barriers to building resilience.
-We must overcome these barriers to have a true resilient nature.
+We must overcome these barriers to have a truly resilient nature.
 Some of these barriers include:

-- Having long term health or physical issue
+- Having long-term health or physical issues

 - Mental health issue